scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 .. figure:: Classic_Gmode_Identification.png
    :scale: 50%

    Red filled circles are the elements of clusters identified by Original G-mode.
-The green filled circles represent the initial seed. :label:`figorig`
+The green filled circles represent the initial seed.
+   Classification made by :math:`q_{1} = 2.2 \sigma`. :label:`figorig`

 .. figure:: Vectorized_Gmode_Identification.png
    :scale: 50%

    Clusters identified by Adapted G-mode.
-Labels are the same as previous graphics. :label:`figadapted`
+Labels are the same as previous graphics.
+   Classification made by :math:`q_{1} = 2.2 \sigma`. :label:`figadapted`

 For testing the efficiency of the Adapted G-mode version, a bidimensional sample of 2000 points was simulated using ``numpy.random``.